TeamSpec Open Source Tool

 AgentHub

-Define once, run anywhere
+Define once, deploy anywhere

 Every change to an agent config creates a new version.
 You can compare versions, roll back to any prior version, or pin a production environment to a specific version while dev moves forward.
 Drift and mystery are eliminated.